-- 13. Optimize fertilizer use in agriculture and enhance nutrient management and plant uptake efficiency to reduce excess nutrient run-off and water contamination. - 14.
-Increase the use of non-chemical alternatives to fertilizers and pesticides and adoption of agroecological practices. - 15.
+- 13. Optimize natural soil fertility.
+Minimize fertilizer use in agriculture and enhance nutrient management and plant uptake efficiency to reduce excess nutrient run-off and water contamination. - 14.
+Significantly increase the use of non-chemical alternatives to fertilizers and pesticides and adoption of agroecological practices. - 15.
 Control the use of antimicrobials in the livestock sector to avoid releases into the environment - 16.
 Support the improvements in pollutant inventory systems, especially for mining, and make sustainability reporting mandatory. - 17.
 Provide funding for long-term environmental monitoring after a mining project is closed, to ensure that rehabilitation is effective.